ShababAhmedd/Selenium4Finance/README.md

 3. **Let Gradle resolve all dependencies**
    - Dependencies are managed in `build.gradle`
-   - Gradle will automatically download them on first run.
+   - Gradle will automatically download them on when "Sync All Gradle Projects" is clicked.

 4. **Configure Gmail API Token**